filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Throughout the lifetime of the deal, the provider submits ongoing proofs, PoSt, to the chain.
 Clients pay incrementally, using the funds they previously locked up.

 See [Proof of Spacetime (PoSt)](https://proto.school/verifying-storage-on-filecoin/04)

-## Gas fees

-You must pay a nominal gas fee for resources used for sealing storage.
-You can set a gas limit, above which a transaction will not execute, allowing for control.

 ## Retrieval provider role